 Real-World Contexts

-• The transpateric nature of the bond.
+• the transpateric nature of professional development

 Conversation Starters